 - Authentication and authorization for public APIs are typically moderate.
 An enterprise may also try to monetize the API by charging a fee per call to use the public API.

 - APIs for internal use An internal (or private) API is only intended for use within the enterprise to connect systems and data.
 Private APIs, for example, could connect an organization’s payroll and HR systems.

 - Private APIs have traditionally had weak security and authentication – or none at all – because they are intended for internal use, and such security levels are assumed to be in place via other policies.
 This is changing, however, as increased threat awareness and regulatory compliance requirements have a greater impact on an organization’s API strategy.

-- A partner API is a way to facilitate business-to-business activities that is only available to specifically selected and authorised outside developers or API consumers.
+- A partner API is a way to facilitate business-to-business activities that are only available to specifically selected and authorized outside developers or API consumers.
 For example, if a company wants to selectively share customer data with third-party CRM firms, a partner APIs can connect the internal customer data system with those third-party parties, no other API use is permitted.

 What is Remote API?

 Remote APIs are intended to communicate via a communications network.
 The term “remote” refers to the fact that the resources being manipulated by the API are located somewhere other than the computer making the request.
 Because the internet is the most widely used communication network, most APIs are built using web standards.
 Although not all remote APIs are web APIs, it is reasonable to assume that web APIs are remote.